Shmew/Feliz.Recoil/Recoil/API/Components.md

 within each root.
 If they are nested, the innermost root will completely mask any outer roots.

-The initilizer parameter is a function that will be called when the root is first rendered, which can set initial values for atoms.

 Signature:
 ```fs
 type RootInitializer =